Westwoodlabs/Design/README.md

 ## Logos

-All Logs are available as
+All logos are available as:

-- SVG (vector graphics)
+- SVG (Scalable Vector Graphics)
 - PNG with pre-defined sizes (100x100, 200x200, 500x500, 1000x1000, 2000x2000, 5000x5000)

+The following overview shows the logos for light and dark backgrounds.
+The logos are available with and without a backgroundand are also available with a round background.

 ### WWL Logo Light - for Light Backgrounds